athenkosimagada/athenkosimagada/README.md

 ### Hi there, I'm <span style="color:blue">Athenkosi Magada</span>👋

 ## 💫 About Me
-Hello there! 👋 I'm Athenkosi Magada, a passionate and creative software developer based in [Your Location].
+Hello there! 👋 I'm Athenkosi Magada, a passionate and creative software developer based in South Africa.
 I hold a BSc in Computer Science from Nelson Mandela University.
 My journey in the tech world is a blend of academic excellence and hands-on experience.

 ### 👨‍💻 What I'm Currently Up To: